-Another important policy to reduce emissions is moving away from industrial fossil fuel use toward alternatives such as electricity, hydrogen, and biomass.
-If hydrogen ends up providing a major share of alternative fuel use, that hydrogen must be produced from electrolysis (i.e., green hydrogen) to avoid a large emissions increase.
+Another important policy to reduce emissions is moving away from industrial fossil fuel use toward alternatives such as clean electricity and possibly hydrogen.
+If hydrogen ends up providing a major share of industrial fuel use, that hydrogen must be produced from electrolysis (i.e., green hydrogen) to avoid a large emissions increase.
 Industrial fuel switching could be achieved through a variety of policies including air pollution or equipment standards, carbon pricing on industrial fuels, or industrial carbon caps.
-Similarly, some amount of fuel switching could be avoided by implementing industrial carbon capture and storage.
-Any policy combination, however, must push industry away from fossil fuels toward clean alternatives, then eliminate remaining emissions.
+Any policy combination, however, must push industry toward zero-emission alternatives away from fossil fuels, then eliminate remaining emissions.